On the Necessity of Output Distribution Reweighting for Effective Class Unlearning: Evaluation Setup

 \subsection{Evaluation Metrics}

-To assess the effectiveness of our unlearning method, we evaluate the unlearned model using three metrics: the accuracy on the remaining set $\text{ACC}_r$, the accuracy on the forgetting set $\text{ACC}_f$, and the Membership Inference Attack (MIA) score~\cite{shokri2017membership}.
-We applied the MIA score used by~\cite{kodge2024deep} due to limited computational resources.
-Specifically, we leverage the confidence scores of the target class to train a Support Vector Machine (SVM)~\cite{hearst1998support} to distinguish between $\mathcal{D}_{train_r}$ (labeled as member class) and $\mathcal{D}_{test_r}$ (labeled as nonmember class).
-We test this learned model on $\mathcal{D}_{train_f}$ and define the MIA scores as the average model prediction accuracy in classifying the forgetting set $\mathcal{D}_{train_f}$ as nonmembers.
-A high MIA score indicates the failure of the MIA model to detect $\mathcal{D}_{train_f}$ as a part of training data.
+In~\cref{sec:main results}, following the evaluation metrics used in prior work, we evaluate the unlearned models using three metrics: the accuracy on the remaining set $\text{ACC}_r$, the accuracy on the forgetting set $\text{ACC}_f$, and the Membership Inference Attack (MIA) score~\citep{shokri2017membership}.
+We applied the MIA score used by~\citep{kodge2024deep}.
 Ideally, the MIA score of the unlearned model is expected to match that of the retraining model.

-To perform a comprehensive comparison of the effectiveness of the unlearning methods, we utilized a SOTA MIA called RMIA~\citep{zarifzadeh2024low}, in addition to using the MIAs from prior works.
-In RMIA, the area under the ROC curve (AUC) of the MIA scores for predicting the training samples from the unseen samples is reported.
-Recall that in our setting data is split into four sets: training samples from other classes, training samples from the unlearning class, unseen samples from other classes, and the unseen samples from the unlearning class.
+To perform a comprehensive comparison of the effectiveness of the unlearning methods, we utilized a SOTA MIA called U-LiRA~\citep{hayes2024inexact} in addition to using the MIAs from prior works.
+It extends the per-example Likelihood Ratio Attack (LiRA) to the unlearning setting by constructing shadow model distributions that incorporate both the training and unlearning procedures, enabling a more fine-grained, sample-specific MIA.